kevintamarus/react-native-boilerplate/readme.md

 `react-native-image-crop-picker`, https://github.com/ivpusic/react-native-image-crop-picker

-Keep in mind, you cannot test the camera on the iOS Simulator, you will need to run your build on a real device to test (alternatively, Android Emulators can use your machine's camera to test)
+Keep in mind, you cannot test the camera on the iOS Simulator, you will need to run your build on a real device to test (Android Emulators are able to use your machine's camera to test)

 ### Input Keyboard Scrollview library: